cozy/cozy-stack/docs/files.md

 This is a third way to create a file download.
 But, this time, it is for downloading an old version of a file.

+These 3 routes also accept a `Filename=...` parameter in the query-string to change the filename that will be used for the downloaded file.

 ### GET /files/downloads/:secret/:name

 Allows to download a file with a secret created from the route above.